 Q: What age for Cry It Out?

 Honestly, in our personalized consultations, we try to avoid this method as much as possible.
 If you are going to use cry it out, we recommend your baby is at least 6 months old, but preferably 10 months or older, when we expect almost all babies to be able to get through the night without a feeding.
 It is not for the faint at heart.
 We find that laying a foundation in the beginning with other strategies and techniques can reduce crying even if this method is used in the end, however.

 Reminders About Sleep Training

 “There are many variations to any sleep training method.
 For example, you can do a cross between The Chair Method and PUPD with great success and fewer tears!
-There are also ways of breaking each method into smaller baby steps, which we recommend very often.
+There are also ways of breaking each method into smaller baby steps, which we recommend very often in our Personalized Sleep Plans®.
 Find what feels tolerable (because, frankly, no one ‘likes’ to sleep train), more comfortable for you, and what seems the gentlest, yet effective, on your baby, depending on his or her temperament and personality.”